-- (e) Animals should be monitored frequently for signs of distress, although this needs to be balanced against the desirability of limiting disturbance. - (f) Avoid unnecessary handling.

-- (g) Administer tranquilising agents by skilled personnel where appropriate. - (h) Ensure animals are not left where they may be accidentally trampled or forgotten. - (i) Mammals transported in pet packs and cage traps should be secured in speciesappropriate soft containment prior to placement in container.
+- (e) Animals should be monitored frequently for signs of distress, although this needs to be balanced against the desirability of limiting disturbance. - (f) Avoid unnecessary handling. - (g) Seek veterinary advice on the use of sedatives, anaesthetics and other medication that might reduce stress or otherwise improve welfare during transport. - (h) Ensure animals are not left where they may be accidentally trampled or forgotten. - (i) Mammals transported in pet packs and cage traps should be secured in speciesappropriate soft containment prior to placement in container.
 To prevent potential injury, the container size should ensure that an animal cannot roll around in it or bags should be tied/secured to the side.